 Brownsville real estate is some of the most expensive in Ohio, although Brownsville house values don't compare to the most expensive real estate in the U.S.

-When you are in Brownsville, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Brownsville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Brownsville is generally considered to be a blue-collar town.
+0.00% of the Brownsville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Brownsville is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Brownsville who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 One of the benefits of Brownsville is that there is very little traffic.
 The average commute to work is 0.00 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.